IEEE-UH-Manoa/ieeeatuhm-api/README.md

 __Description:__

 Returns all of the events in the IEEE @ UHM database.
-Backend soon to be switched to mongodb.

 ## GET /events-mongo

 Returns all of the events in the IEEE @ UHM database via mongodb.

+* Depreciated

 ## GET /sync-events